SomyaBaran/Cohort-2/README.md

 # JS-Basics

 This project is dedicated to learning and applying the essential principles of JavaScript.
 It's designed to build a strong foundation in JavaScript basics, focusing on understanding the language's syntax, features, and functionality.

+This includes the cohort-02's learning